kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 ## Proposal

-The proposal is to support the "managed-by" label (full name: `batch.kubernetes.io/managed-by`) to indicate the only controller responsible for the Job object synchronization.
+The proposal is to support the "managedBy" field in the Job spec to indicate the only controller responsible for the Job object synchronization.

 ### User Stories (Optional)